lubianat/curation_longtrail/draft.md

 # The situation

-1. Research projects always involve familiarization with the literature.
-This is true for all projects, but it's more explicit and obviously true for narrative and systematic reviews.
+1. One of the first steps in every research project is to become familiar with the relevant literature.
+While in some level this is true for all research projects, it is made much more explicit for reviews, be they narrative or systematic ones.

-2. Often (if not always) the literature curation generates intermediate products containing organized, tabulated information about the articles of interest.
-These intermediate tables are the basis for preparing experiments and discussing results.
-For instance, in systematic reviews, they are screened based on certain criteria, and only a fraction of the studies are included in the end.
+2. Often - if not always - this curation of the relavant literature generates intermediate products containing organized, tabulated information about the articles of interest.
+These intermediate tables will then be the basis for preparing experiments or discussing results in a review.
+In systematic reviews, in particular, the data in these tables are used when articles are considered for inclusion.
+It is likely that information is collected for a large number of articles even if only a small fraction of the studies end up being included.

-3. While when pooled together, this might amount to an enormous amount of data, most scientists produce small datasets [@ferguson2014] - most of which, currently, are not made public.
+3. Most scientists are already producing these small datasets - most of which, currently, are not made public.
+When pooled together, this might amount to enormous quantities of high-quality data, curated by people with the relevant local-expertise [@ferguson2014].

 # The opportunity